linked-db/linked-ql/site/flashql.md

 FlashQL can compute both local and remote data in **the same query**.

-You simply define a table locally (a database view precisely) to mirror remote data; you decide how it behaves locally in one of three modes:
+You simply define remote data locally; you decide how it behaves.

-* **federated** — querying the table queries the source directly
-* **materialized** — the table is a materialized copy of the source data
-* **realtime** — the table materializes and stays in sync with source data

 Your code sees normal tables: